-Any action, by a player or team, deemed by the referee to be outside the scope of fair play, may result in a penalty to that player or team.
-The penalty can range from removal of a player in a game to suspension of players from a roster.
+Any action, by a player or team, deemed by the referee or Tournament Organizers to be outside the scope of fair play, may result in a penalty to that player or team.
+Penalties can include but are not limited to: removal of a player in a game, suspension of players from a roster, or elimination of a team from the tournament without a refund.